IIIF/api/source/extension/georef/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

 ## 2. Georeferencing with Ground Control Points
+Georeferecing can only be applied to a single resource.
+For example, georeferencing a Manifest or Collection is a non-sequetor as one cannot supply the information for each 'image' within the Manifest at the Manifest level.
+Therefore, these Web Annotations can only be used with Canvas, Image Service or Image resources.
 The main process for georeferencing a IIIF resources involves connecting image coordinates in pixels to WGS84 geographic coordinates over a projection of the surface of the Earth.
 The main pieces of data required to do this are

 - Image -- A IIIF Image API service, or raw IIIF Image
 - Ground Control Points (GCP) -- WGS82 geographic coordinate points represented as GeoJSON Features